cprecioso/vscode-auto-dark-mode/readme.md

 - `autoDarkMode.darkTheme` - Specifies which theme is to be shown when dark mode is on
 - `autoDarkMode.lightTheme` - Specifies which theme is to be shown when dark mode is off
-- `autoDarkMode.darkIconTheme` - Specifies which icon theme is to be shown when dark mode is on
+- `autoDarkMode.darkIconTheme` - Specifies which icon theme is to be shown when dark mode is on (optional)
-- `autoDarkMode.lightIconTheme` - Specifies which icon theme is to be shown when dark mode is off
+- `autoDarkMode.lightIconTheme` - Specifies which icon theme is to be shown when dark mode is off (optional)

 ## Status